4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 			- 192.168.1.1:8080 -> this is a socket with ip and port
 	- Network layer provides comms link b/w systems
 - At base layer, Internet Protocol is what works on the transport layer
 	- It tries its best effort to deliver segments but does not gurantee
 		- Segment delivery aka packet loss
 		- Integrity of data in segments aka out of order packets

 ### Mux/Demux
+Pretty simple stuff.
+IP points to the HOST.
+Ports point to the PROCESS/SOCKET
 - Handle data from multiple sockets, add transport header
 	- Demux-ed using port numbers
-	- Multiplexing requires
+	- **Connectionless-Multiplexing requires**
 		- Sockets have unique identifiers
 		- each segment have special fields that indicate the socket to which the segment is to be delivered
 		- special fields are the src port num and the dest port num
-	- Demux requires
+	- **Connectionless-Demux requires**
+		- Each datagram to have src IP and dest IP
+			- Each segement within has a src Port and dest Port
+	- **Connection-Oriented Mux requires**
+		- Used by TCP
+		- 4-tuple Data {srcIP, destIP, srcPort, destPort}
-		-
+	- **Connection-Oriented DeMux requires**

 ---